OrShalmayev/mini-microservices/README.md

 # Mini microservices Blog app
+# Blog Architecture
+To build a blog application using microservices architecture, you can break down the application into several independent services, each responsible for a specific feature.
+Here is an example of how you might structure the microservices:
+1. Posts Service: Manages blog posts.
+2. Comments Service: Manages comments on posts.
+3. Users Service: Manages user accounts and authentication.
+4. Notifications Service: Handles notifications (e.g., email notifications for new comments).
+5. Gateway Service: Acts as an API gateway to route requests to the appropriate services.

 ## What is a Microservice?

 Let's start by reviewing how you might be building servers currently.
 You are likely familiar with Monolithic architectures.
 This is a common approach to building servers.